srwi/FastLEDHub/README.md

 ### Official releases via the Arduino IDE v1.8+
 1. Open the Arduino IDE
 2. Navigate to _"Sketch"_ &#8594; _"Include Library"_ &#8594; _"Manage Libraries..."_
-3. Search for `FastLEDManager` and install the desired version -->
+3. Search for `FastLEDHub` and install the desired version -->

 ### Manual Installation

 1. Make sure you have installed the dependencies above
-2. Download the desired version from the [releases](https://github.com/stnkl/FastLEDManager/releases) page
+2. Download the desired version from the [releases](https://github.com/stnkl/FastLEDHub/releases) page
 3. Extract the contents of the downloaded zip file
-4. Rename the extracted folder to `FastLEDManager`
+4. Rename the extracted folder to `FastLEDHub`
 5. Move this folder to your libraries directory `~/Arduino/libraries`)
 6. Restart your Arduino IDE